SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 ```
 The exchange and the binding key must be named `jobs.write` and `jobqueue` respectively, the queue name can take any value.
-Catamel expects and exchange called `jobs.write` to publish jobs messages to bound with that key.
+The backend expects and exchange called `jobs.write` to publish jobs messages to bound with that key.

 #### Use in Practice
 If you wish to have two Scicat services connecting to the same RabbitMQ server (e.g. scicat-dev and scicat-prod) you